 An experienced fundraiser, Van Acker has helped attract more than $100 million for OAC, including support to establish more than 20 externally funded chairs and professorships in the college.

 Van Acker remains an active faculty member and has published over 130 peer-reviewed works to-date with over 300 other non-peer reviewed contributions.
 He continues to supervise graduate students, and he co-teaches a capstone course for OAC undergraduate students.
 He holds BSc and MSc degrees from the University of Guelph and a PhD from the University of Reading in the UK.

-The Vice-President’s office is located in the Executive Office suite on the fourth floor of the University Centre.
-Abeir El Arqusosi is the executive assistant to the Vice-President and can be reached at ext.
-53081 (email@example.com)
+The interim vice-president’s office is located in the executive office suite on the fourth floor of the University Centre.
+Abeir El Arqusosi is the executive assistant to the interim vice-President and can be reached at ext.
+53081 (email@example.com).

 Please contact Dr. Rene Van Acker at firstname.lastname@example.org.